wszczurek-tribpub-com/ORM/readme.md

 ```

 ### Insert
-This will create new record in db
+This will create new record in db.

 ```php
 $listing = Listing::getInstance();